Common Reasons Why You Might Owe Taxes This Year

-- 5 Reasons Why You Might Owe Taxes
+5 Reasons Why You Might Owe Taxes This Year

 The amount taken out of your paycheck throughout the year is an estimate of what you’ll owe when it comes time to file your taxes.
 If you overpay, you’ll receive a tax refund.
 But if you don’t pay enough throughout the year, you’ll end up with a bill come tax season.

 Another potential issue resulting in owed taxes is the failure to file them on time.
-Generally speaking, the annual due date for federal taxes is April 15.
 State tax due dates may vary.
 When you file late and don’t apply for an extension on time, you could incur late fees and interest that make your tax bill higher.
-If you’re wondering why you owe taxes this year, the reason might be because you submitted your tax return after the due date.
+If you’re wondering why you owe taxes this year, the reason might be that you submitted your tax return after the due date.

 There have been several changes in the tax code in recent years that could significantly impact how much you pay in taxes.
 Even if you typically expect a refund, this may not be the case with new tax laws.
 When the IRS updated its tax brackets, it may have impacted you and put you in a new category.

 Earning more means you’re taxed more.
-Whether you earned a salary raise or worked a lot of overtime while getting paid hourly, either of those situations could have bumped you into a higher tax bracket.
+Whether you earned a salary raise or worked a lot of overtime while getting paid hourly, you could have been bumped into a higher tax bracket.

-You might also owe taxes this year if you didn’t qualify for deductions and credits you’ve come to expect.
+You might also owe taxes this year if you didn’t qualify for the deductions and credits you’ve come to expect.
 The earned income tax credit, for example, comes with annual limits.
 If you made more than you earned the previous tax year, you might not qualify anymore.
-Similarly, many parents take advantage of the child tax credit, which can significantly reduce the amount of taxes you owe.
-This credit also comes with income limits, or maybe your child aged out of eligibility.
+Similarly, many parents take advantage of the child tax credit, which can significantly reduce the amount of taxes they owe.
+This credit also comes with income limits and age restrictions.